Our Winemaking Approach

 Our wines are made using traditional wine-making practices, small-batch fermentation and with minimal intervention.
 We recognise that good wine starts in the vineyard hence our focus on viticultural practices that ensure low yields and intensely flavoured grapes, and that result in high quality wines.
 We’ve chosen wine making styles that match the characteristics of our site, allowing full expression of the fruit in the wine, and embracing the differences between each vintage.
 We age all our wines in bottle for at least two years, and release them only when we feel they are ready to be enjoyed.

-The second Chardy made under the Two Bud Spur label.
-Its fresh, with delicate stone fruit flavours and none of those rich, butter “mainland” characters.
+A wonderful fresh wine made in the Chablis style, citrus with delicate stone fruit flavours and none of those rich, butter “mainland” characters.
 Fermentation in barrel with partial malo to soften the bright natural acidity, and gentle lees stirring over several months provides subtle oak and creamy overtones that round out the palate nicely.
 Just starting to reveal its complexity now and we expect it to develop nicely for many years.

 Sauvignon Blanc 2016